frontegg/terraform-provider-frontegg/README.md

 # Terraform Provider for Frontegg

-This repository contains a Terraform provider for [Frontegg] user management platform.
+This repository contains a Terraform provider for the [Frontegg] user management platform.

 ## Requirements